 Step 2: Release them when the Apple logo appears.

-Old iOS version could be unstable and cause some problems.
+The old iOS version could be unstable and cause some problems like iPhone says Wi-Fi password is incorrect.
 Generally, Apple will optimize its system to fix some possible bugs.
-Therefore, if your iOS version hasn't been updated recently, you can go to Settings in your iPhone.
+Therefore, if your iOS version hasn't been updated recently, you can go to Settings on your iPhone.
 Enter into General.
 Click Software Update and choose Download and Install.
 Go back to see whether your Wi-Fi has gotten back to normal.